 Admit it, have you ever really thought about why you don’t usually find fresh olives on store shelves?
 Typically, olives go from being grown on a tree to getting picked and then to the jars you see in the supermarket.
 That makes sense, right?
 But, why are they always found in a jar, soaking in a salty brine?

-Sorry to disappoint all of the olive lovers out there, but the fresh fruit actually tastes really horrible—so horrible that grocery stores won’t sell it.
+Sorry to disappoint all of the olive lovers out there, but according to the American Chemical Society, the fresh fruit actually tastes really horrible—so horrible that grocery stores won’t sell it.
 The compound in the fruit that makes it taste so disgusting and bitter is oleuropein.
 Fresh olives contain up to 14 percent of it.
-(Make sure you don’t fall for these very sneaky supermarket tricks.)

-Sometimes the saying, “fresh is always better” isn’t always true, and with olives, that is definitely the case.
-Next, find out these 10 smart grocery shopping tips you need to know.
+Sometimes the saying “fresh is always better” isn’t always true, and with olives, that is definitely the case.
+But you can count on these 10 smart grocery shopping tips everyone should know.